 The Application to Candidacy (ATC) is filed to indicate that you are entering the final stages of degree completion and that you wish to be considered a candidate for a specific degree conferral date.

-All PhD students, students pursuing an AuD or DNP, and master’s students in the College of Arts and Sciences, Jacobs School of Medicine and Biomedical Sciences, and the School of Public Health and Health Professions.
+All PhD students, students pursuing an AuD or DNP, and master’s students in the College of Arts and Sciences, and Jacobs School of Medicine and Biomedical Sciences.

 Master's students signify their intention to graduate by submitting an ATC to the Graduate School (or applying for graduation in HUB, see above) prior to the start of their final semester.
 Typically, doctoral students file an ATC after approximately six semesters of full-time enrollment toward the doctoral degree or once they have successfully passed their preliminary or qualifying exam.